realmjoin/realmjoin-docs/docs/policies.md

 ## Delivery Optimization for Windows Update

-**Windows Update Delivery Optimization** (or WUDO) is a self-organized solution for distributed caches for Windows Updates.
+**Windows Update Delivery Optimization** (WUDO) is a self-organized solution for distributed caches for Windows Updates.
 In default mode, WUDO identifies peers as part of a WAN based on their external IP.
 In case of stretched out WANs with just one breakout point, this leads to a high network load and a bottleneck.
 To improve the handling, Microsoft Intune can be used to set WUDO to **DownloadMode=2**, where peers are grouped by a groupID.
 The ID (GUID) is set for each device using network fingerprinting and the MAC address of the default gateway and therefore creating a more localized group.
 RealmJoin can be used to set the groupID for each client.

 The following registry key is set to define the DOGroupID: